In small towns, big dreams have the potential to become realities every single day.

 DETAILS MATTER

-Rather than taking the low-cost options from beverage distributors like most small bar businesses, they invested in a tap system that allowed the best quality and the widest variety of options.
-This small business in a small town offers an average of 21 beers on tap, 25 in bottles and 20 in cans for their local crowd every day, expanding the opportunity to taste, learn and experience flavors most would find in a big city.
+Brewfontaine invested in a tap system that allowed the best quality and the widest variety of options.
+This small business in a small town offers an average of 16 beers on tap, 25 in bottles and 20 in cans for their local crowd every day, expanding the opportunity to taste, learn and experience flavors most would find in a big city.
+Whether it is mead, cider, liquor or beer, there is something here for everyone.

 Their menu inspiration includes a nod to the Body Bearders club and its founders.
 Their signature hand-rolled pretzels are in the shape of a mustache and served with Saucy Sows sweet pepper mustard, a locally made product.
 Their scrumptious grilled sandwiches (matched perfectly with a featured craft beer) are served with Mumford’s potato chips, made just up the road in Urbana, Ohio.
-They even make their own IPA soaked house pickles and host a monthly trivia night.
+They even make their own IPA-soaked house pickles.

-Today, Brewfontaine is garnering multiple six-figure sales, has evolved into one of the town’s favorite gathering places, and was voted the best beer bar in Ohio for four years in a row.
+Today, Brewfontaine has evolved into one of the town’s favorite gathering places, and was voted the best beer bar in Ohio for four years in a row.

 CRAFT BEER